-- companies and governments are making big profits off alcohol sales.
+- there is no incentive to warn consumers when companies and governments are making big profits off alcohol sales.

-But even with all we know, women are still being blamed, judged and stigmatized.
-And it needs to stop.
+Despite the above, women are still blamed, judged and stigmatized.
+It needs to stop.

 If you have posted today that we need to lift, support and celebrate women, make sure you do not: